Reachable Stability Lattices after Population Shocks: Model and Population Shocks

-There exist a finite set of workers $W$, a finite set of firms $F$, and a finite set of contracts $X$.
-Each contract $x\in X$ is associated with a worker $w(x)\in W$ and a firm $f(x)\in F$.
-For any set of contracts $Y\subseteq X$, we denote by
+A \emph{matching market with contracts} consists of a finite set of workers \(W\), a finite set of firms \(F\), and a finite set of contracts \(X\).
+Each contract \(x\in X\) is associated with a worker \(w(x)\in W\) and a firm \(f(x)\in F\).